mtsfoni/cdx-enrich/README.md

 This action replaces licenses in components by automatically retrieving license data from the ClearlyDefined service.
 Components are identified by their Package URL (PURL).

-- **Ref:** The Package URL (PURL) of the component whose license is to be replaced.
-This must follow the PURL format (e.g., "pkg:nuget/System.Text.Json@7.0.0" or "pkg:maven/org.apache.commons/commons-lang3@3.12.0").
+- **Ref:** The BOM reference of the component whose license is to be replaced.

 This action supports the following package types:
 - Crate (Provider: Crates.io)